 What do under-eye bags look like?

-Under-eye bags can be caused by a wide variety of lifestyle choices.
-If you want to reduce the appearance of under-eye bags or prevent under-eye bags from developing, it’s useful to think about the following potential risk factors:
+While there is a hereditary component to the appearance of under-eye bags, a wide variety of lifestyle choices can also contribute to their development.
+If you want to reduce the appearance of under-eye bags or prevent under-eye bags from developing, it’s helpful to think about the following potential risk factors:

 Smoking and Drinking

-Both smoking and drinking can cause issues with the appearance of the skin.
-Smoking produces substances that cause premature aging, which in turn can reduce the amount of collagen and elastin in the skin – the natural agents that keep the skin healthy and firm.
+Both smoking tobacco and drinking alcohol can cause issues with the appearance of the skin.
+Smoking produces substances that cause premature aging, which can reduce the amount of collagen and elastin in the skin – the natural agents that keep the skin healthy and firm.
 Additionally, smoking can restrict blood vessels in the skin, leading to less oxygen and vitamins reaching the skin’s surface.
-In turn, this can lead to the appearance of aging, and the appearance of fine lines and wrinkles, in the eye area.
-Additionally, alcohol consumption can dehydrate the body, which can lead to weakened elasticity under the eyes.
+In turn, this can lead to the appearance of aging and the appearance of fine lines and wrinkles in the eye area.
+Additionally, alcohol consumption can dehydrate the body, leading to dry eyes and weakened elasticity under the eyes.

 Overexposure to the sun is one of the leading causes of aging around the eye area.
-Frequent sun exposure can lead to damage when it comes to collagen and elastin fibers under the eye, which can then lead to sagging or drooping skin.
+Frequent sun exposure can lead to damage when it comes to collagen and elastin fibers, which can then lead to sagging or drooping skin, making patients appear to have excess skin under the eyes.
 Sun exposure can also cause discoloration or other pigment issues, such as brown spots or sun spots, particularly for those with paler skin tones.
-For this reason, Dr. Green recommends everyone wear a 30 SPF or higher sunscreen on a daily basis to protect the skin against sun damage, either incorporated into their moisturizer or as an additional skincare protection.
+For this reason, Dr. Green recommends everyone wear a 30 SPF or higher sunscreen daily to protect the skin against sun damage, either incorporated into their moisturizer or as an additional skincare protection.

-Oftentimes, the likelihood that any one of us will develop dark circles or under-eye bags is based on our DNA.
-This can also manifest as genetic thyroid problems that contribute to puffiness and circles under the eyes.
-In this case, early treatment for under-eye bags is highly recommended, as early intervention can prevent under-eye bags from worsening and provide optimal results.
-If you have noticed progressive worsening of puffiness under the eyes, contact Dr. Green right away to see what treatment options are available to you.
+Often, the likelihood that any of us will develop dark circles or under-eye bags is based on our DNA.
+This can also manifest as genetic thyroid problems contributing to puffiness and circles under the eyes.
+Early treatment for under-eye bags is highly recommended in this case, as early intervention can prevent under-eye bags from worsening and provide optimal results.
+If you have noticed progressive worsening of puffiness under the eyes, contact Dr. Green immediately to see what treatment options are available.